 Yes, Goldendoodles are a natural when it comes to hitting the waves.
 Because of their bloodlines, they have powerful limbs and somewhat wide feet that make them confident in the water.
 Most will have inherited the webbed skin between the toes, which gives excellent speed and direction control in the water.

-You always want to supervise them, however, when first introducing them to water.
+You always want to supervise them and provide positive reinforcement, however, when first introducing them to water.
 Even though they have the natural instinct to “dog paddle,” they could panic if this is new to them.

 There are a few items available to aid in getting your doodle ready to start swimming, like a hard plastic wading pool.
 The inflatable type of pool can’t stand up to the sharp nails.